nf-core/website/src/content/docs/contributing/tutorials/dsl2_modules_tutorial.md

 ## Test your code

 Once your code is polished, following any suggestions from linting, you should test the code and make sure everything works as expected.
-This can also be done automatically, using the [pytest-workflow](https://pytest-workflow.readthedocs.io/en/stable/) tool.
+This can also be done automatically, using [nf-test](https://code.askimed.com/nf-test/).

 ### Create a test workflow